reorx/sui2/README.md

    There are various hosting services like GitHub Pages, Cloudflare Pages, Netlify.
    Examples will be documented later on.

+If you are happy with the look and functionality of sui2, it is recommended to use this project as a submodule rather than fork it.
+Please checkout [reorx/start](https://github.com/reorx/start) as an example for how to use it in another project, and how to build with GitHub Actions and deploy to Cloudflare Pages.

 ## Deploy using Docker

 > Notice: to make the preview page in live editor work more predictable, Docker image does not provide PWA support